 1) Quit smoking for good

 Set your goal to be completely smoke-free.
 It is a good start if you cut back from a box of cigarettes to one cigarette a day, but the ultimate goal is to stop nicotine and smoke from entering your body.
 It is also a good option to switch from cigarettes to e-cigarettes, the use of the best e-liquid will help you transition to a smoke-free life.
+This post has some useful information if you want to learn more about these smoking cessation tools.
 The chances of having heart diseases decrease up to 50% after you have spent some years without smoking.

 2) Manage your stress